-Application period is closed for the fall 2020 Cook Chicago Online Master Gardener training.
-Please register for Cook County Master Gardener Training Interest List below.
+Application period is closed for Cook Chicago Master Gardener training.
+Please register for Cook County Master Gardener Training Future Interest List below.

 Who We Are